-Manual editing of SQL queries is considered unsafe and is disabled by default.
-You can enable SQL editing at your own risk using the approach described in the Enable Custom SQL in Report Designer document.
+Enable SQL editing at your own risk as described in the following topic: Custom SQL Query in Report Designer (WinForms).

 Custom SQL queries are validated before their execution.
-Although the default validation mechanism only allows custom queries containing SELECT statements (except for SELECT INTO clauses), it cannot be considered safe as it does not prevent execution of potentially harmful requests.
-For this reason, we strongly recommend that you implement your own validation logic that permits only execution of specific query kinds.
-To learn more, see the Provide Custom Query Validation in Report Designer document.
+Although the default validation mechanism only allows custom queries with SELECT statements (except for SELECT INTO clauses), it is not safe as it does not prevent execution of potentially harmful requests.
+You should implement secure SQL validation before you allow custom SQL queries.

-When specifying a custom connection string in the Data Source wizard, the password is obscured with asterisk characters (their number does not correspond to the actual length of the password).
+In a custom connection string, the password is obscured with asterisk characters (the number of characters does not correspond to the actual length of the password).

-To always serialize only database connection names, set the DataConnectionBase.StoreConnectionNameOnly property to true.
-This will guarantee that the database credentials are never exposed in report layout definitions.
+Set the DataConnectionBase.StoreConnectionNameOnly property to true, to serialize only database connection names.
+This guarantees that the database credentials are never exposed in report layout definitions (REPX files).

 Entity Framework Data Sources

-Loading of custom assemblies that may be referenced by Entity Framework data sources is forbidden by default.
-To permit loading a specific assembly, handle the EFDataSource.BeforeLoadCustomAssembly event (or static EFDataSource.BeforeLoadCustomAssemblyGlobal event) and specify the following properties of the BeforeLoadCustomAssemblyEventArgs object.
+Initial settings do not allow the reporting application to load custom assemblies referenced by Entity Framework data sources.
+To allow the application to load a specific assembly, handle the EFDataSource.BeforeLoadCustomAssembly event (or static EFDataSource.BeforeLoadCustomAssemblyGlobal event) and specify the following properties:

-An unauthorized attempt to load a custom assembly will result in throwing a CustomAssemblyLoadingProhibitedException.
+An unauthorized attempt to load a custom assembly throws the CustomAssemblyLoadingProhibitedException.

-In the Entity Framework Data Source wizard, it is possible to load custom assemblies by using the Browse button on the Select the Data Context page.
-In the End-User Designer, this button is hidden by default, so that end-users are allowed only to select the data context from assemblies referenced by the project.
+The Data Source Wizard for the Entity Framework allows you to load a custom assembly with the Browse button on the Choose a Data Context page.
+This button is hidden in the End-User Report Designer, and users are only allowed to select the data context from assemblies referenced in the project.

 To make the Browse button visible, set the EFWizardSettings.ShowBrowseButton property to true.

-In the End-User Report Designer, the password portion of the connection string is obscured with asterisk characters (their number does not correspond to the actual length of the password):
+In the End-User Report Designer, the password portion of the connection string is obscured with asterisk characters (the number of characters does not correspond to the actual length of the password).

-in the Data Source wizard (when you replace Entity Framework Data Source settings with a custom connection string).
+The Data Source wizard (when you replace Entity Framework Data Source settings with a custom connection string):

 Restrict Access to External Resources

 Ensure that reports from untrusted sources cannot use the DataSource or XmlDataPath property to access the file system and read files.
-The restrictions affect the ExcelDataSource and JsonDataSource data sources.
+Restrictions affect ExcelDataSource and JsonDataSource data sources.

 You can use static properties and methods of the AccessSettings class to explicitly specify file operation restrictions for Excel data sources and specify allowed URLs for JSON data sources.
-If your application does not retrieve data from file-based data sources, add the DirectoryAccessRule.Deny() access rule to the AccessSettings.DataResources settings to prohibit all file operations with data sources, as shown in the following code snippet:
+If your application does not retrieve data from file-based data sources, add the DirectoryAccessRule.Deny() access rule to the AccessSettings.DataResources settings to prohibit all file operations with data sources (review the following code snippet for more information):

 // JSON data can be loaded only from URLs; Excel data cannot be loaded from file directories (Excel data load from URLs is not supported) bool success = DevExpress.Security.Resources.AccessSettings.DataResources.TrySetRules( DevExpress.Security.Resources.UrlAccessRule.Allow(), DevExpress.Security.Resources.DirectoryAccessRule.Deny()) ; if (!success) System.Diagnostics.Debug.Print("Cannot change rules.
 The rules are already set.")